Late Barbosa penalty helps preserve Brazil's winning start

 Carlos Gonzalez should have won it two minutes from time for Paraguay but skied his shot from 12 yards out.

+A three-goal five-minute blitz gave Ecuador a 3-0 win over Bolivia in Guayaquil.

+Michael Estrada opened the scoring before an Enner Valencia brace put the game to bed inside 20 minutes and sent Ecuador up to third.

-In Montevideo, third-placed Uruguay dominated Colombia but had to settle for a scoreless draw.
+In Montevideo, Uruguay dominated Colombia but had to settle for a scoreless draw that left them fourth and fifth, battling for the last automatic qualification spot.

 Luis Suarez had a goal ruled out for a narrow offside and also missed a sitter, opening his foot too far when trying to curl the ball into the far corner.